Difference Between Quality Assurance vs Quality Control

 - Do– Developing and testing the process and making necessary modifications in the processes.

-- Check– Supervising the procedure, changing it as per requirements and ensuring whether it meets the predetermined objectives.
+- Check– Supervise the procedure, change it as per requirements, and ensure whether it meets the predetermined objectives.

 - Act- Executing steps required to improvise upon the process.